jbence1994/pocket-pharmacy-api/README.md

 ## Prerequisites

-To avoid any unexpected behaviour, make sure you have installed the following tools:
+A) To avoid any unexpected behaviour, make sure you have installed the following tools:

 - [OpenJDK 11](https://adoptium.net/temurin/releases)
 - [Maven 3.8.5](https://maven.apache.org/download.cgi)

+B) If you are using IntelliJ IDEA, make sure you enable detekt plugin to see format style violations at compile time:

+1. Open File -> Settings -> Tools -> Detekt
+2. Select `Enable Detekt`, `Enable rules upon the default configuration` and `Enable formatting (ktlint) rules` options
+3. At `Configuration files` section, browse `detekt.yml` from the project's files

+If you are working in a different IDE or text editor, don't worry: ktlint Maven plugin will automatically format the code for you!

 ## Running project locally